Grimes, No. 10 Houston rally for 77-67 win over Gamecocks

+HOUSTON (AP) — Houston coach Kelvin Sampson would rather do a lot of things other than miss a game.

+Sampson missed Saturday night’s game due to COVID-19 contact tracing, but the Cougars didn’t miss out on another win.

-HOUSTON (AP) — Quentin Grimes had 23 points and seven rebounds, Tramon Mark added 18 points and No. 10 Houston rallied for a 77-67 win over South Carolina on Saturday night.
+Quentin Grimes had 23 points and seven rebounds, Tramon Mark added 18 points and No. 10 Houston rallied for a 77-67 win over South Carolina.

 Grimes scored 19 points in the second half, including 12 of 13 from the free throw line.
 Mark scored 11 points after the break, including 6 of 7 from the line.